 (1) government inducement of the crime, and

 (2) the defendant’s lack of predisposition to engage in the criminal conduct.

 Inducement is the threshold issue in the entrapment defense.
 Mere solicitation to commit a crime is not inducement.
-And a government agent’s use pretense or deceit does not establish inducement either.
-Inducement requires a showing of at least persuasion or mild coercion, pleas based on need, sympathy, or friendship, or extraordinary promises of the sort "that would blind the ordinary person to his legal duties”.
-Some case examples: One court said inducement was shown only if government's behavior was such that "a law-abiding citizen's will to obey the law could have been overborne” Another held that inducement could be shown if government created "a substantial risk that an offense would be committed by a person other than one ready to commit it"
+And a government agent’s use of pretense or deceit does not establish inducement either.
+Inducement requires a showing of at least persuasion or mild coercion, pleas based on need, sympathy, or friendship, or extraordinary promises of the sort “that would blind the ordinary person to his legal duties”.
+Some case examples: One court said inducement was shown only if the government’s behavior was such that “a law-abiding citizen’s will to obey the law could have been overborne” Another held that inducement could be shown if the government created “a substantial risk that an offense would be committed by a person other than one ready to commit it”

 So, was Mohamed Mohamud induced to commit a crime?
 His defense lawyer will have to show more than mere contact by the FBI and a request that he participate in the fake terror plot.
 The defense attorney has to show that the FBI improperly induced Mohamed Mohamud into participating in the plot.
 If he can’t he doesn’t even get to produce evidence of the second prong and the defense fails.